ViZus-s/ViZus-s/README.md

 # Hi there 👋

-How are you?
-I hope great.
-what can i tell about myself?

 I use python and bash.

 I use Linux (Arch/Manjaro), my plans include creating my distributive based on Arch linux.